Jerome Mayne, Serious and Humorous

 Jerome Mayne is a former federal inmate and a keynote speaker.
-As you could imagine, he has a hell of a story about fraud, ethics and prison.
+As you can imagine, he has a powerful story about fraud, ethics and prison.

 I work with organizations that want their people to make the right decisions when the right decisions aren’t easy.

 My focus is on the development and attitudes of corporate professionals, and their ethical choices.

 “Your personal stories and your message captured and entertained the audiences at two of our biggest corporate events of the year.